wbamberg/idl-reference/docs/nsICookiePermission.md

 may result in other URIs being blocked as well (e.g., URIs which share
 the same host name).

-@param aURI
-       the URI to block
-@param aAccess
-       the new cookie access for the URI.

 #### Parameters ####